 In the middle lies the power

-People are also concerned about minimising losses.
-With a price list that starts at the lowest price, the perceived loss is obviously financial: the more expensive the offer I ultimately buy, the more money I lose compared to the lowest price.
+Moreover, people are concerned with minimising losses.
+With a price list that starts at the lowest price, the perceived loss is obviously financial: the more expensive the offer I end up buying, the more money I lose compared to the lowest price.

-So for you:
+So for you, that means:

 - Sort your price list from highest to lowest price